A muon scattering tomography system based on high spatial resolution scintillating detector: System design

 \subsubsection{Design and optimization}

 A conventional position-sensitive scintillator detector is typically fabricated by assembling long scintillator bars into a detection plane.
 The cross-sectional geometry of the scintillator bars strongly affects the detector's spatial resolution.
-In our prior research, we developed and tested functional prototypes for different scintillator detector structures, each with an active area of $15\times15\text{~cm}^2$\cite{Liang_2020}.
+In our prior research, we developed and tested functional prototypes for different scintillator detector structures, each with an active area of $15\times15\text{~cm}^2$ \cite{Liang_2020}.
 Results show that the detector with triangular cross-section bars achieved a spatial resolution of 1.8~mm with a pitch of 1~cm, a significant improvement from the approximately 3~mm resolution of square cross-section bars.

 A practical MST system requires large-area detectors exceeding $50\times50\text{~cm}^2$.
-This necessity presents several engineering challenges: it demands longer scintillator bars, and subsequently compels us to address critical issues such as signal readout for large areas, modular design architecture, cost-effectiveness, and ease of installation.
+Extending the scintillator length introduces several engineering challenges.
+These include signal readout over large areas, a modular architecture for scalability, cost-effective fabrication, and straightforward installation.
 In contrast, the prototype detector's design does not satisfy these requirements.
-First, scintillator bars are read out by SiPMs at both ends, and an online coincidence logic between the two SiPMs is required.
+First, scintillator bars are read out by SiPMs at both ends, and the coincidence logic between the two SiPMs is required.
 Consequently, signals from both SiPMs must be routed to the same readout module, forcing the long-distance transmission of unamplified analog signals.
 This not only complicates installation but also introduces significant noise, which in turn degrades the spatial resolution.
 Another critical flaw in the prototype detector is the lack of an encoded signal readout scheme.
 This leads to a high channel count, making the readout electronics a major cost driver.